-And runners are certainly not immune to the running-related accounts we follow, as many post perfect, ‘gram-worthy run photos.
+And runners are certainly not immune to the running-related accounts we follow, as many influencers post perfect, ‘gram-worthy run photos.

-A recent study conducted by researchers at the University of British Columbia surveyed how people use Facebook, Twitter, and Instagram and the impacts to their well-being.
+A study conducted by researchers at the University of British Columbia surveyed how people use Facebook, X, and Instagram and the impacts to their well-being.
 What they found was that the more people compared themselves to others the less happy they felt.
 Derrick Wirtz, the lead author of the study, speculates that simply viewing someone’s accomplishment or positivity on social media lends itself easily to comparison without the mood-boosting benefit of actually interacting with that person, as you would if you were sharing life updates in the form of a conversation.

 “Passive use, scrolling through others’ posts and updates, involves little person-to-person reciprocal interaction while providing ample opportunity for upward comparison,” he says.